panzerdp/dmitripavlutin.com/content/posts/141-post-then-catch-diff/index.md

 `success()` function is used as a successful resolve callback, while `error()` to catch rejections.

-In most cases both approaches work same way: if `promise` resolves successfully, then `success` is called in both approaches:
+In most cases both approaches work the same way: if `promise` resolves successfully, then `success` is called in both approaches:

 ```javascript
 Promise.resolve('Hi!')